 Preventive maintenance lets you travel worry free

-It's also important to carefully read the manufacturer's maintenance guide for your RV and follow the recommendations to a T. And be aware that if you don't, certain warranties may not be valid in the event of breakdowns.
+Also be sure to read the manufacturer’s maintenance guide and follow the recommendations to a tee.
+If you fail to do so, some of your warranties may not be valid in the event of breakdowns.

 Latent or manufacturing defects?
 Defend your rights!

-You have scrupulously followed the manufacturer's recommendations and done all the necessary checks.
-But then you notice a manufacturing or latent defect.
+You followed the vehicle manufacturer's recommendations.
+You’ve done all the necessary checks.
+Despite all your best efforts, you notice a manufacturing or latent defect.
 What can you do?
-First, inform the seller of the defect in writing as soon as possible.
+The first thing you should do is notify the seller promptly, and in writing.
 Then consult a lawyer to know your rights and possible recourses and take the appropriate measures.
 You should know that you’re entitled to free Legal Access assistance with your recreational vehicle insurance, which will make your life so much easier in the event of a problem.

 Your insurance broker is there to help you prevent losses.
 Feel free to contact him or her!